swe-students-fall2025/1-specification-hello/README.md

 - As a user, I want to record what I’ve cooked so that my inventory updates automatically.

-- As a user, I want substitution suggestions for ingredients so that I can adapt recipes with what I have.

 - As a beginner cook, I want simple step-by-step recipes so that I can follow easily.

 - As a vegetarian, I want the app only to suggest plant-based meals so that I don’t see recipes I can’t use.

 - As a user with food allergies, I want to exclude certain ingredients so that my meals are safe to eat.

-- As a fitness enthusiast, I want the app to generate high-protein weekly plans so that I can reach my training goals.
+- As a fitness enthusiast, I want the app to generate high-protein weekly recipes so that I can reach my training goals.

+- As a user, I want to filter recipes by cooking time so that I can choose meals that fit my schedule.

 ## Activity Diagrams